tabbydoc/dl4td/README.md

 The *control_script.py* script is script to automate data preparation for training ANN models The script uses a special file *config.ini*.
 This file contains the script start-up parameters.
 This is necessary to simplify the launch of the script.

-The "scripts" directory contains scripts for convert datasets, image transform, augmentation data, create tf record.
+The "scripts" directory contains scripts for conversion datasets, image transform, augmentation data, create tf record.

+The *icdar2017_to_pascalvoc* is script for conversion ICDAR2017 dataset to PASCALVOC dataset.

+The *icdar2019сtdar_to_pascalvoc* is script for conversion ICDAR2019cTDaR dataset to PASCALVOC dataset.

+The *marmot_to_pascalvoc* is script for conversion Marmot dataset to PASCALVOC dataset.

+The *unlv_to_pascalvoc* is script for conversion UNLV dataset to PASCALVOC dataset.

 The *augmentation_data* is script for augmentation data.
 Augmentation of data occurs due to a change in the width and height of the images.
 By changing the width and height of the image, you can get 9 times more data.